A model generator for energy system modelling and optimisation.

 The oemof.solph package is part of the Open energy modelling framework (oemof).
 This an organisational framework to bundle tools for energy (system) modelling. oemof-solph is a model generator for energy system modelling and optimisation.

 The oemof.solph package is very often called just oemof as it was part of the oemof meta package.
-Now you need to install oemof.solph instead of oemof, but everything else is still the same.
-(Note: Since the oemof package refers to legacy versions before v0.4, it is not possible to install both, oemof and oemof.solph, at the same time.
-Just use pip install oemof.solph.)
+Now you need to install oemof.solph separately, but everything else is still the same.
+Since v0.4.0. it is not possible to install just oemof, use pip install oemof.solph instead.

 Everybody is welcome to use and/or develop oemof.solph.
 Read our contribution section.

 Contribution is already possible on a low level by simply fixing typos in oemof’s documentation or rephrasing sections which are unclear.
 If you want to support us that way please fork the oemof repository to your own github account and make changes as described in the github guidelines

 If you have questions regarding the use of oemof you can visit the forum at openmod-initiative.org and open a new thread if your questions hasn’t been already answered.